 Although these herbal therapies work well, they take time.
 Follow directions and be patient.
 For example, experts recommend that Echinacea not be utilized for more than six to eight weeks, so check with a natural health practitioner before taking this herb.

-In addition, joint pain sufferers are known to find relief when taking Glucosamine, Devil’s Claw, and Chondroitin.
+In addition, joint pain sufferers find relief when taking Glucosamine, Devil’s Claw, and Chondroitin.
 Vitamin C and zinc supplementation are also beneficial for a healthy immune system.

-It is widely known that taking essential fatty acids like Omega 3, 6, and 9 is excellent for your brain and cognitive function, but they are also crucial in the lubrication of the joints inside and out.
+It is widely known that taking essential fatty acids like Omega 3, 6, and 9 is excellent for your brain and cognitive function.
+Still, they are also crucial in lubricating the joints inside and out.
 These supplements are great for people suffering from muscle pain and soreness associated with chronic fatigue syndrome.